arroygit/website_trial/_pages/openings.md

 **Fascinated by quantum physics and possess strong engineering skills?**
-_Coming together is a beginning, keeping together is progress, and working together is success._

 We are always looking for passionate and talented graduate students and postdoctoral scholars to join our group.
-If you are interested in pushing the frontiers of atom-based quantum technologies, integrated photonics and microsystems, please contact
+If you are interested in pushing the frontiers of atom-based quantum technologies, integrated photonics, and microsystems, please contact

 ### Applications for PhD and Postdoc positions